Skip to main content

 Main-thread work is a common reason for poor performance.
 It describes CPU processing tasks like JavaScript execution or layout calculations on the browser main thread.

-Blocking the main thread will freeze the UI will the task is in progress.
-The fact that a task is taking a lot of time also often means that the page content that the code that's running is responsible for will show up more slowly.
+Blocking the main thread will freeze the UI while the task is in progress.
+The fact that a task is taking a lot of time also often means that the page content that the code is responsible for will show up more slowly.

 Minimize main thread work audit on PageSpeed Insights